ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-5.md

 ---
 title: Part 5 - View Components - CRUD List Operations in the UI
+oneliner: This article describes how to build the View Components.
+precis: This article looks in detail at building reusable List Presentation Layer components and deploying them in both Server and WASM projects.
 date: 2020-10-05
+published: 2020-10-03
 ---

 # Building a Database Application in Blazor